thelitelboy/thelitelboy.github.io/about.md

 I am looking forward to work in the video games industry, to continue learning from people with experience and passion for video games.

 I have programmed many games in many groups and I have also programmed a game engine, currently I am programming my second one.
-I also have a published game on steam as a free to play whichwon a best narrative award at Student Game Contest 2018.
+I also have a published game on steam as a free to play which won a best narrative award at Student Game Contest 2018.

 I like participating in Game Jams, I think it’s a great way to learn new things as you are experimenting.
 My favourite type of games are those with a huge world where you can spend hours and hours doing whatever you want, following an story or not, for example Minecraft, Monster Hunter, The Elder Scrolls...
 But I am also a big fan of games with an interesting story to tell as Portal, Bioshock or Dishonored.